 Packaging & Accessories

 The last time when we reviewed the KOEL there was a fancy paper box but this time the Hex is packed in a lighter, simplified packaging.
 Inside the packaging, you will find the same sturdy branded hard case supplied with KOEL.

-I love their portable case, solid build quality, space and great strength that will protect the earpieces nicely.
-Shirt clip, Velcro cable tie and silicone tips in 5 sizes are also included, not to mention a pair of red-colored comply foams that match the carrying pouch’s color.
+I love their portable case, solid build quality, space, and great strength that will protect the earpieces nicely.
+Shirt clip, Velcro cable tie, and silicone tips in 5 sizes are also included, not to mention a pair of red-colored comply foams that match the carrying pouch’s color.

 There are two cables shipping with the Hex.
-The first is a 3.5mm TRS and MMCX terminated cable and the second, a BLU-MMCX Bluetooth cable with in-line mic and control with up to 8 hours battery life.
+The first is a 3.5mm TRS and MMCX terminated cable and the second, a BLU-MMCX Bluetooth cable with an in-line mic and control with up to 8 hours battery life.
 We aren’t getting the Bluetooth cable as Brainwavz just decided to add it as a bonus before we went to publish.
 Certainly, an excellent value-add to potential buyers and you can read about the cable on the official site.